 - No guidance: Performance reviews are essential for guiding employees to improve their work, or further their development, through advice, expertise, training, courses, coaching, or mentoring.
 There must be guidance on the performance review form.

 - No follow-up: Feedback is nothing without action.
 Where issues are flagged, managers must act quickly to make sure they are resolved.
 A review needs to indicate that it will be followed up in writing and that there will be check-ins to monitor improvements.

 What are the different types of employee performance review templates?

 Weekly or fortnightly performance review

 This is a simple performance review template, but putting these together can be very useful when collated over a set period of time.
-Weekly/fortnightly performance review templates don’t have to collect a huge amount of data each time, and they don’t need to be goal-oriented.
+Weekly/fortnightly performance appraisal templates don’t have to collect a huge amount of data each time, and they don’t need to be goal-oriented.
 They are useful for record-keeping and ensuring a project stays on track week on week: particularly useful for fast-moving and agile projects.

 Monthly performance reviews

 These are particularly useful for companies who employ freelancers or people on short-term contracts, and for new hires in their probationary period (where the review can form part of the onboarding process).
 New projects also benefit from a monthly check-in so that they stay on track, the project team members have all the skills and resources they need, and no early catastrophes happen.
 And some employees prefer monthly check-ins with the regular cadence of progress reports, rather than getting a single unpleasant (or pleasant) surprise once a year in their annual performance review.

 Image from grosum.com